rist-ro/rl-introduction-notes/sutton_rl.md

 #### Nonlinear function approximation with ANNs

 ANNs can be used together with reinforcement learning methods in several ways.
-For example, they can be trained to approximate a value function **given the TD error**, maximize expected reward like a **gradient bandit** or through **policy-gradient** methods.
+For example, they can be trained to approximate a value function **given the TD error**, maximize expected reward like a **gradient bandit**, or through **policy-gradient** methods.

 All of the methods of improving training and generalization in ANNs can be applied to  ANNs in RL as well.